|

 pain.
 At Elements in Harmony, we focus on Balance Method acupuncture.

-Our patients feel a 10-100% improvement of pain within six seconds
+Most of our patients feel a 10-100% improvement of pain within six seconds

 of needles being placed in the body.
 Our intentions are for long-term